 I originally trained to be a sound engineer, but was rubbish at it – so was fortunate to discover a love for public sociology as a pugnacious undergraduate among a milieu of activist-academics in the (now deceased) Department of Geography and Sociology at Strathclyde University, before proceeding to study for a PhD in the same at the University of Bath.

 In my spare time I mostly enjoy dandering about in the hills, drumming up support for lost causes or dancing to music written by angry women.
 Good at making soup.
 Will work for money.

-I’m a keen activist: while in Glasgow I was involved in campaigning around the anti-war and anti-austerity movements, Palestine, feminism and actions to protest the Trident nuclear weapons base.
-Now back in Galloway, I’m organising for Radical Independence Dumfries and Galloway.
-I also write for the queer feminist blog A Thousand Flowers.
+Some kind of green libertarian socialist, I’ve most recently been involved in actions around Palestine, feminism and the Trident nuclear weapons base.
+I’m currently organiser for Radical Independence Dumfries and Galloway.
+I occasionally write for the queer feminist blog A Thousand Flowers.

 The title rap&stow comes from the Gallowa “rap and stow”, meaning “root and branch” (See John Mactaggart’s (1824) The Scottish Gallovidian Encyclopedia, or, the … Curiosities of the South of Scotland … alphabetically arranged).
-As well as appealing to my own roots (as a Gallowa ruralach), in English the phrase is usually used to describe some kind of thorough or wholehearted process, often in terms of political reform – which is itself an implicit objective of the kind of public sociology I’m involved in (see my research).
-The connection between roots and branches could also say something about the relationships that social ecology seeks to change.
-Which maybe just means I am something of an unreconstructed hippie.
+As well as appealing to my own roots as a Gallowa ruralach, in English the phrase is usually used to describe some kind of thorough or wholehearted process, often in terms of political reform – an implicit objective of the kind of public sociology I’m involved in – and the connection between roots and branches could be a metaphor for the relationships that political and social ecology seeks to change.
+Perhaps.